mdp/bluemonday-js/README.md

 }
 ```

-Now on the JS side, when we require the generated JS code, we'll be able to call `myFunc` just like you would expect.
+Now on the JS side, when we require the generated JS code, we'll be able to call `myGoFunc` just like you would expect.

 The next step is wrapping and returning a more complex type rather than just a `string`.
 In my case I want to expose bluemonday's instance of the `Policy` struct to Javascript